LoGSAM: Parameter-Efficient Cross-Modal Grounding for MRI Segmentation: Method

 \subsubsection{Implementation Details:}

 Radiologist dictations are transcribed using pretrained Whisper (large-v3) \cite{radford2023robust}.
 Tumor entities and negations are extracted using spaCy \cite{honnibal2020spacy} and negspaCy \cite{chapman2001negex} with a curated vocabulary.
 For localization, we use the official MMDetection \cite{chen2019mmdetection} for full fine-tuning and expand the official implementation of GDINO \cite{liu2024grounding} for LoRA augmentation with a Swin-T backbone and default hyperparameters.
-All experiments are implemented in PyTorch and run on NVIDIA A100 GPU, equipped with 40GB of RAM.
+Results are averaged over four runs under the same training set-up.
+All experiments are implemented in PyTorch and run on single NVIDIA A100 GPU, equipped with 40GB of RAM.
 LoRA modules (rank $r=64$) are injected as described in Sec. \ref{sssec:lora_config}, and the model is trained on BRISC 2025 bounding-box annotations for 125 epochs using AdamW ($2\times10^{-4}$) with a OneCycle schedule of 10\% warmup and gradient clipping with a maximum norm of 5.0.
 For inference, given an MRI slice $I$ and text prompt $p$, this pretrained LoRA-augmented GDINO (\textit{Swin-T}) localizer predicts bounding boxes, and detections are filtered with a confidence threshold $\tau=0.3$.
+The threshold value was selected based on validation-set precision–recall trade-off analysis; lower values increased false-positive detections while higher values reduced recall on small tumors.
 MedSAM (ViT-B) \cite{MedSAM}, pretrained on medical datasets, is used in frozen inference mode on these predicted bounding boxes to produce the segmentation masks.